Demmythetechie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-task 0: This program fills memory with a constant byte task 1: This program copy and replace memory with src array memory
+task 0: This program fills memory with a constant byte task 1: This program copy and replace memory with src array memory task 2: This program scans the string s for char c using strchr